varnishcache/varnish-cache/doc/sphinx/reference/varnishadm.rst

 -n name
 	Connect to the instance of varnishd with this name.

-Available commands and parameters are documented in the varnishd(1) manual page.
+The syntax and operation of the actual CLI interface is described in the varnish-cli(7) manual page.
+Parameteres are described in varnishd(1) manual page.

 Additionally, a summary of commands can be obtained by issuing the *help* command, and a summary of parameters can be obtained by issuing the *param.show* command.

 EXIT STATUS
 ===========